George Godber

-Sir George Edward Godber GCB (4 August 1908 – 7 February 2009) served as Chief Medical Officer for Her Majesty's Government in England from 1960 to 1973.
-He was also part of the team that planned the National Health Service (NHS) and, as deputy Chief Medical Officer and subsequently Chief Medical officer, campaigned against smoking and for immunization against polio and diphtheria.
+Sir George Edward Godber GCB (4 August 1908 – 7 February 2009) was an English General practitioner, who served as Chief Medical Officer for the Government of the United Kingdom from 1960 to 1973.
+He was also part of the team that planned the National Health Service (NHS) and, as Deputy Chief Medical Officer and subsequently Chief Medical Officer, campaigned against smoking and for immunization against polio and diphtheria.
+He was chair of the committee that published the three Cogwheel Reports on the organisation of work in hospitals.

 Early life and education

 Godber was born on 4 August 1908, the son of Bessie Maud (née Chapman) and Isaac Godber, a nurseryman in Willington, Bedfordshire; he was the third of seven children, 5 boys and 2 girls.
-When he was eleven he lost sight in one eye due to an accident.
+When he was eleven, he lost sight in one eye due to an accident.

 Godber was educated at Bedford Modern School between 1917 and 1920, at Bedford School between 1920 and 1927, and at New College, Oxford, where he read medicine, gained a rowing blue and took part in two losing boat races.
-He was partly inspired to pursue the public health by his Warden, the historian H.A.L.
-Fisher who had been Lloyd George's Education Secretary.
+He was partly inspired to pursue public health by his Warden, the historian H. A. L. Fisher, who had been David Lloyd George's Education Secretary.

 Another mentor was a young New College don, Richard Crossman, who was later to become Godber's Secretary of State for Health and Social Security.
 He did his clinical training at The London Hospital and qualified in 1933.